matveynator/netchan/README.md

 Worker 05 -------/
 ```

-When the first acceptable result arrives through `Reply`, the task owner can stop the remaining copies through `Request`.
+The task owner can then stop the remaining copies through the request/control path.
 The losing workers return to the common pool and can immediately take other work.

-This is a simple form of distributed speculative execution.
+This is an application-level form of distributed speculative execution.

 ---